collapsed-stacks/startups/questions/8397/what-is-this-type-of-computer-program-called.md

 - posted by: [Austin Sanderson](https://stackexchange.com/users/6109645/austin-sanderson) on 2016-01-28
 - score: 0

-<p>The middle part of this is actually called Business Process Management.
+The middle part of this is actually called Business Process Management.
 There is an open source web application called ProcessMaker that can help with this.
-It takes some time to learn how it works.</p>
+It takes some time to learn how it works.

-<p>From an organizational perspective, you can set groups and allow only certain groups to see certain parts of the processes, who it is waiting on, et cetera.
-However, it takes time to define and delineate these processes, consulting with the right people, and then more time to create those processes in the system. </p>
+From an organizational perspective, you can set groups and allow only certain groups to see certain parts of the processes, who it is waiting on, et cetera.
+However, it takes time to define and delineate these processes, consulting with the right people, and then more time to create those processes in the system.

-<p>It does help in eliminating redundant hand-offs in business processes.
+It does help in eliminating redundant hand-offs in business processes.
 The system acts as the middle-man.
 There is also a paid version of it.
 You could create a front-end on this that is a bit more user-friendly.
-It all depends on who is needing to use which part of the system. </p>
+It all depends on who is needing to use which part of the system.

 ## Answer 8543